taliajmallo/rpgs/campaigns/End_Of_History/charsheet.md

 ### Ancestry Feats
 #### Moon May (1st)
-Your mother was a moon hag, a handmaiden of Groetus, and you have a single scarlet eye and a sliver of her supernal foresight.
+Your mother was a moon hag, and you have a single scarlet eye and a sliver of her supernal foresight.
 You can cast guidance as an occult innate cantrip.

 ##### Guidance (Cantrip II Innate)
 [Cantrip] [Divination] [Verbal] [>]